DR-developer98/Code-Breakers-Game---3rd-CI-Portfolio-Project-Python-/README.md

 </ul>

 <h2 style="color: darkorange">Data Model</h2>
 <p>The Code Breakers game operates with a structured data model centered around user inputs, game logic, and leaderboard management.
 The app dynamically generates a secret code and processes user guesses through validation and feedback mechanisms.
 Player attempts are stored in lists, ensuring efficient comparison with the correct sequence.
 The game maintains a leaderboard by retrieving usernames and scores from Google Sheets, where data is sorted and displayed appropriately.
-This model ensures a seamless flow of interaction, allowing for a competitive and engaging experience.</p>
+For the purpose of this project, I've prepopulated the sheet with a number of username-score pairs, which were all added by the program after playing in different modes.</p>

 <h2 style="color: darkorange">Testing</h2>
 <p>Please refer to <a href="TESTING.md">TESTING.md</a></p>